WeblateOrg/weblate/docs/user/translating.rst

 -------------

 To avoid abuse of the interface, rate limiting is applied to several operations like searching, sending contact forms or translating.
 If affected by it, you are blocked for a certain period until you can perform the operation again.

-Default limits and fine-tuning is described in the administrative manual, see :ref:`rate-limit`.
+Default limits and fine-tuning is described in the administrative manual, as per :ref:`rate-limit`.

 .. _search-replace: